Book publishing in Pakistan: Book fairs

 The first International Book Fair was held in Karachi and Lahore last year at the expo centre and it was well received by the public at large despite the fact that all the books were originals and were highly priced.
 People thronged the premises even if they did not buy much.
 The sad thing to note was that the Indian publishers had a very impressive collection of reference books on various subjects, while one finds it very difficult to find books on those topics by Pakistani publishers.

 Then there are also the annual book fairs held at various places especially in schools, colleges and universities.

 Among weekly affairs, the Koocha-e-Saqafat and Frere Hall book fairs are worth a visit.
 They have a huge collection of books on a wide range of topics.
 They are usually second hand or reprinted, although it's a clear violation of the copyright law but a large number of Karachiites gather at the spot for book hunting.

 Urdu Bazaar at Lahore is the largest market of Paper print, books and stationery in Pakistan.
 Old Anarkali, Nisbat Road, Mall Road, Nila Gumbad, Lohari gate etc. have numerous small and large bookshops selling new and old (used) books.
 More than half of the books in Pakistan are printed from Lahore.

+In 2025, the 5-day Karachi World Book Fair had attracted more than 550,000 people including students from more than 300 schools, colleges, universities and seminaries.